How Cleaning Your Indoor Air is TOP Health Priority for…

 RCI is an active form of air purification that actually goes out into the indoor air space for treatment.

 Active air purifiers create hydroxyls from water vapor, distributing them throughout a space.
 These hydroxyls actively break apart viruses, bacteria, mold spores, and volatile organic compounds.
 In fact, RCI/ActivePure’s own technology has been proven to reduce 99.9% of many pathogens in minutes… and not just in the air, but on surfaces, too!.

 When it comes to purifying the air and sanitizing surfaces indoors, nothing compares to this active technology.

 A Few Final Words About Indoor Air

 With as much time as human beings spend indoors, we ought to be doing all we can to ensure that those indoors are healthy.

 However, indoor air can become riddled with contaminants from cooking, heating, renovating, or just breathing.

 Proper source control, ventilation, and air purification can go a long way towards making our homes and businesses as healthy as they are cozy.

-Find the best air purifiers for your home or business settings!
+Learn more about the best air purifiers for your home or business settings!

-Ask us about Special Discount Pricing for Ageless Impact Customers via email email@example.com or phone 888-292-5750
+Contact us about Special Discount Pricing for Ageless Impact Customers via email email@example.com or phone 888-292-5750